Short-Term Rentals

 - An apartment, or house that is your primary residence.

-- Properties zoned as Condo/Hotels in the C-1, C-HWY and CD-2 zones.
+- Properties zoned as Condo/Hotels in the C-1, C-HWY, CD-2 and R3R zones, as outlined in the Zoning Bylaw No. 1750.

 Which properties DO NOT qualify for a Short-Term Rental?